 We’ve written a lot on this blog about taxing cigarettes.
 The usual arguments focus on health costs and potential ‘internalities’.
 When you look at the calculated costs of these things you usually get a number much smaller than the tax rate on a pack of cigarettes.
 Today it was suggested to me that cigarettes are nonetheless undertaxed in NZ.
 That’s because those calculations don’t include the statistical value of lives lost from smoking.
 If the value that people place on a life were taken into account at around $4m/life the cost of smoking would be far higher than the tax imposed.
 It would then take into account the harm to all those around the smoker who would be devastated at the loss of their life.

+I’ve been fascinated with the new starbucks dabuccino and I really hope that vaping it will produce less health issues.
 I haven’t had a chance to think it over in detail so I’m interested to know what you think about the argument.
 While I don’t have any numbers to back anything up, my initial thoughts are:

 - Smokers’ lives aren’t usually all that much shorter than anyone else’s.
 It’s not like car accidents which claim people of all ages.
 That makes it difficult to apply the same number, unless we have an age adjusted figure available.

 - Smokers do care about those around them so they’ll take into account the feelings of others when they make the decision to smoke.
 Some of the cost to those around them is thus internalised.

 - People close to the smoker have an opportunity to directly bargain with them over their cigarette consumption.
 Perhaps government intervention isn’t needed to solve this problem.